st003/spending-tracker/README.md

 An Electron app for tracking and reporting personal income and expenditures.
 Build with TypeScript, Electron, React, and SQLite.
 This [tutorial](https://www.youtube.com/watch?v=fP-371MN0Ck) was used as the basis for setting up the project.

-_This project is still in early development_
+_This project is still in development_

 ## Getting Started

 Prior knowledge of TypeScript, Electron, React, and SQLite are required.
+Knowledge of Vite, electron-builder, Mui are recommended.

 ### Prerequisites

-Node.js 22+
+* Node.js 22+
+* An M1 series mac (when packaging for mac)

 ### Directory Structure